-- Gael insisted on the completion of the stormwater run-off tank prior to the start of the Rental Car Facility construction, protecting a salmon-spawning creek nearby.
-Further, the new rental car facility at the airport will use closed-loop recycling and cleaning of wastewater, further protecting our region from the harmful effects of stormwater runoff.
+- Gael insisted on the completion of the storm-water run-off tank prior to the start of the Sea-Tac Rental Car Facility construction, protecting a salmon-spawning creek nearby.
+Further, the new rental car facility at the airport uses closed-loop recycling and cleaning of wastewater, further protecting our region from the harmful effects of storm water runoff.

-- Gael pushed for a clean-energy solution for the rental car companies’ shuttle buses and the into a new Port-owned fleet will be 100 percent hybrid and reduce shuttle bus trips by an estimated 30 percent.
+- Gael pushed for a clean-energy solution for the rental car companies’ shuttle buses and as a result the new Port-owned fleet is 100 percent hybrid and reduces shuttle bus trips by an estimated 30 percent.

 - Gael supported a Lower Duwamish Habitat Restoration Plan where 56 parties have all agreed to allow the Port to create 23 new restored habitat wetlands on privately held land on the river.

 - The Commission unanimously passed Gael’s green-trade initiative in early 2011 that accelerates efforts to meet federal clean air standards two years ahead of schedule.
 In 2017, the Environmental Protection Agency published the results of clean-air initiatives at ports around the country.
 The Port of Seattle’s programs, conducted jointly with Port of Tacoma and Port of Vancouver, BC, were cited as one of the most successful clean-air efforts in North America.
 Our ports reduced toxic diesel particulates by an astonishing 97 percent.
 More than 1,500 metric tons of dirty soot were removed from our port communities.